the way of Helcim

 Those that have had tremendous success at Helcim have taken their development into their own hands, and as a result have been able to experience hyper-growth - more than what might be possible at other companies.

 1:1 meetings are a crucial part of your career development, and one of the best ways to explore ways to grow your career.
 These meetings are a safe place for you to vocalize ideas that you have for your future.
-If you are not using your 1:1s with your manager (and their manager in skip-level 1:1s) to build your skills and explore ideas outside of your regular work, you are squandering a big opportunity.
-Try using your meetings with your manager to:
+If you are not using your 1:1s with your manager (and their manager in skip-level 1:1s) to talk about career development, you're missing one of the most powerful tools available to you.

 Status updates should almost always be handled in a different setting, not as part of your 1:1s.
 Remember, having 1:1s is a large part of your manager's job.
 If you've taken it upon yourself to lead your meetings and your manager is not willing to engage in these topics constructively, then escalate the concern.

 We want you to take on challenges that seem daunting and encourage you to step outside of your comfort zone.
 Most importantly, we will support you through the failures and the mistakes.
 And they will happen.
 You will poorly handle a customer call.
 A marketing campaign will fail.
-You will deploy buggy code.
-You will crash a server.
-You will hire the wrong person.
-You will mishandle a conflict.
-There is no forward progress, no learning, without trial and error.
-If you don't make any mistakes, you're likely not getting outside of your comfort zone.
+You will deploy buggy code to production.
+It's all part of the journey.

 Helcim is an organization that takes risks, like the way that we hire and develop talent through our bottom-up hiring process.
 It would be unrealistic for us to be focused on hiring junior talent, give them big responsibilities, and yet be unsupportive when they inevitably fail every now and then.

 There are certain parts of our business where we are more risk averse than others.
 For things like our infrastructure, our security, and our core payment processing functions, we have little appetite for risk and so we put ample processes and protections in place to reduce those risks.
-But there are many more parts of our organization where we're very risk forward, and welcome the rewards that those risks bring.
+But there are many other areas where risk is embraced.

 How you respond to a mistake you've made will say so much more about you than the mistake itself.